google-marketing-solutions/ariel/README.md

 processed, Cloud Storage for storing the videos and intermediate files, and initial Cloud Build costs for deploying the solution.
 These costs will be dependent on the region and specifics of your Cloud project.

+At the time of writing (December 2025), dubbing a 30 second video costs less than 0.50 USD.

 For information on Gemini pricing, please see the [official documentation](https://ai.google.dev/gemini-api/docs/pricing).